platformsh/platformsh-docs/src/languages/php.md

         request_memory: 110
 ```

+The `request_memory` has a lower limit of 10 MB while `reserved_memory` has a lower limit of 70 MB.
+Values lower than those will be replaced with those minimums.

 ### Measuring PHP worker memory usage

 To see how much memory your PHP worker processes are using, you can open an [SSH session](/development/ssh.md) and look at the PHP access log: